-To qualify for a federally insured reverse mortgage, you must be at least 62 years-old and live in your home.
-Before approving you for a loan, lenders are required to conduct a “financial assessment” to determine your ability and willingness to pay the costs associated with your home (e.g. property taxes and home insurance).
+To qualify for a federally insured reverse mortgage, you must be at least 62 years-old, live in your home, not be delinquent on any federal debt, and have paid off most, or all, of your existing mortgage.
+If you still owe money on your existing mortgage, you must use the proceeds from the reverse mortgage to pay off the remainder.
+Before approving you for a loan, lenders are required to conduct a “financial assessment” to determine your ability and willingness to pay the costs associated with your home (e.g., property taxes and home insurance).
 This is typically done by reviewing your credit report and comparing your income and expenses.

 The amount of money you may borrow through a reverse mortgage varies based on several factors.
 In general, the older you are, the more your house is worth, and the less you owe on your current mortgage, the more you can borrow through a reverse mortgage.
 Depending on your financial assessment, a lender may require you to set aside funds from the proceeds of the loan to pay for expenses associated with your home.

 The amount you owe on a reverse mortgage grows the longer you live in your home.
 Interest charges are added to the amount of the loan each day that you hold it, so the total amount you owe may substantially grow over time.